Videogame Flame Throwers Suck

 - Best thing?
 It's semi-regular due to Enclave Hellfire Troopers spawning from when Broken Steel is installed.
 However, you do have to kill one to get it, and they are one of the Demonic Spiders of the game.
 Also, due to their specialized Power Armor (which you can also loot, and it is very strong), they are resistant to fire, and hence, their own weapon.
 But Wait, There's More!!
 It is also affected by both Pyromaniac perk and the bugged Ghoul Ecology perk, which adds +5 unblockable damage to any enemy, every projectile fired.
 Watch your DAM skyrocket indeed.

 - Also, it explodes underwater.
 You don't need to worry about them pesky Mirelurks with this anymore.

 - Broken Steel also introduces the Slo-Burn Flamer, which has all the drawbacks of the regular Flamer, but the addition of continuous burning damage for a very long time.
-Light an enemy on fire, and then run until they die (or you have to relight them; you won't need to do it a third time unless they have fire resistance).
+Light an enemy on fire, and then run until they die (or you have to relight them, which you won't have to do more than once unless they have fire resistance).

-- Fallout: New Vegas doesn't have as many flamers, nor the high-powered variants that Fallout 3 did, but it does however have the perfect place to use such a weapon-type: Vault 22.
+- New Vegas doesn't have as many flamers, nor the high-powered variants that Fallout 3 did, but it does however have the perfect place to use such a weapon-type: Vault 22.
 An entire vault full of dangerous (but very flammable) plants.
-Conveniently a flamer is provided there, and it doesn't seem half so sucky any more.
+A flamer is conveniently provided there, and it doesn't seem half so sucky any more.